jmsudar/hello-worlds/HelloWorld/Python/README.md

 ## Procedure

-Navigate to your directory of Python solutions for this repo.
+Navigate to your directory of Python solutions for this problem.

 ```
 cd ~/programming/hello-worlds-solutions/python